goldenscale/GS_GithubMirror/README.md

 - [microsoft/Windows-driver-samples](https://github.com/microsoft/Windows-driver-samples) - This repo contains driver samples prepared for use with Microsoft Visual Studio and the Windows Driver Kit (WDK).
 It contains both Universal Windows Driver and desktop-only driver samples.
 - [tpn/windows-nt-file-system-internals-book](https://github.com/tpn/windows-nt-file-system-internals-book) - Source code on the 1.44MB 3.5 floppy accompanying the Windows NT File System Internals book.
 - [psankar/simplefs](https://github.com/psankar/simplefs) - A simple, kernel-space, on-disk filesystem from the scratch
-- [taosdata/TDengine](https://github.com/taosdata/TDengine) - An open-source big data platform designed and optimized for the Internet of Things (IoT).
+- [taosdata/TDengine](https://github.com/taosdata/TDengine) - An open-source time-series database with high-performance, scalability and SQL support.
+It can be widely used in IoT, Connected Vehicles, DevOps, Energy, Finance and other fields.
 - [timescale/timescaledb](https://github.com/timescale/timescaledb) - An open-source time-series SQL database optimized for fast ingest and complex queries.
 Packaged as a PostgreSQL extension.
 - [armink/FlashDB](https://github.com/armink/FlashDB) - An ultra-lightweight database that supports key-value and time series data |  一款支持 KV 数据和时序数据的超轻量级数据库
 - [wavestone-cdt/EDRSandblast](https://github.com/wavestone-cdt/EDRSandblast) -